nayefahmad/2019-05-16_git-workflows/README.md

     - https://help.github.com/en/articles/merging-an-upstream-repository-into-your-fork
 4. How do we resolve merge conflicts?
 5. How frequently should collaborators be merging from upstream into their fork/branch?
-6. Looks like its easier to compare with upstream repo if you're on a branch, rather than a separate for.
+6. Looks like its easier to compare with upstream repo if you're on a branch, rather than a separate fork.
 Therefore, Workflow 2 above may make more sense for people collaborating closely on the same project.